 ROMAINE “CHIP” FITZGERALD BIOGRAPHY

 Romaine Fitzgerald was born April 11, 1949.
-His dad Leon Thayer Fitzgerald was born in Oklahoma, and his mom Marie Russell was born in Shreveport LA.
-His mother graduated from Jordan High in Watts, L.A.
-His parents met in Los Angeles got married, bought a home and started a family in the Watts/ Willowbrook community of L.A.
+His dad, Leon Thayer Fitzgerald, was born in Oklahoma and his mom, Marie Russell, was born in Shreveport Louisiana.
+His mother graduated from Jordan High in Watts, a suburb of Los Angeles.
+His parents met in Los Angeles got married, bought a home and started a family in the Watts/ Willowbrook community of Los Angeles.
 Romaine had 3 siblings; two older sisters, and one older brother.

 Bruce Richard, a former member of the Party's Southern California Chapter with Chip, now a union executive, recalls: "Upon Chip's release from jail, he wasted no time joining the Black Panther Party.
 Chip worked tirelessly in various capacities in the Westside office of the Chapter.
 To be a Panther was a 24/7 commitment, and every single day seemed like weeks due to the volume of activities during that explosive period.
-Chip was totally consumed in the Party's Free Breakfast Program, the tutorial program, selling Panther papers, political education classes and other projects.
-Chip was a favorite of many in the communities we served, and the children, especially, loved him, reflected in their smiling little faces when he appeared."
+Chip was totally consumed by his work in the Party's Free Breakfast Program, the tutorial program, selling Panther papers, attending political education classes and distributing leaflets throughout the community that explained the philosophy and objectives of the Black Panther Party.
+He was a favorite of many in the communities we served.
+The children especially loved him, as was often reflected in their smiling little faces when he appeared."

-In February 1998, Romaine had a stroke that left him partially without the full use of his limbs.
-He is currently housed in an American disability act medical facility.
-Romaine remains hopeful that just as he found a way to forgive the past social injustices, that he will be forgiven someday soon and can enjoy the remaining part of his senior life with family.
+In February 1998, Romaine had a stroke that left him partially paralyzed and without the full use of his limbs.
+He is currently housed in California State Prison, Los Angeles County, where he has encountered significant roadblocks in getting proper medical care.
+Romaine remains hopeful that just as he found a way to forgive those responsible for the social injustices that have crippled the poor and oppressed communities, that others will forgive someday soon so that he can enjoy the remaining years of his senior life with family.

-Romaine comes from a good respectable family, and his parents dying wish was to see Romaine free.
-Unfortunately they both passed many years ago with this wish unfulfilled.
-Romaine has 1 son, 8 grandchildren, 2 great grandchildren; and 15 nephews and nieces that he seeks to be united with.
+Romaine comes from a good and respectable family, and his parents’ dying wish was to see him set free.
+Unfortunately, they both passed away many years ago with this wish unfulfilled.
+After 5 decades, he still has hopes that he will one day be reunited with his son, 8 grandchildren, 2 great grandchildren, and 15 nieces and nephews.

 IN PRISON 50 YEARS